AriannaPamela/Flocking/README.md

 2. **Speed**: its speed also with speed_x and speed_y components,
 3. **neighborhood**: vector of its neighbours which contains a subset of nodes to which the agent is directly connected (with these nodes has a distance constraint expressed by the rigid formation).

-Positions and speed of agents are randomly generated at the beginning of the simulation, in particular the position is generated in a range that ensures that the agent is inside the screen at the beginning of the simulation, while the speeds are between 0 and 100.
+Positions and speed of agents are randomly generated at the beginning of the simulation, in particular the position is generated in a range that ensures that the agent is inside the screen, while the speeds are between 0 and 100.

 ## Behavior implementation